electron/website/blog/tech-talk-wayland.md

 Some capabilities simply work better on Wayland than on X11, especially around colors, transparency, and hardware-accelerated rendering. [`win.setOpacity(n)`](https://www.electronjs.org/docs/latest/api/base-window#winsetopacityopacity-windows-macos) is an example of an Electron API which hasn't been available on Linux in the past, but which will now be feasible to support.

 Even the stricter restrictions can benefit apps.
 When 1Password runs on Wayland, its [SSH agent](https://developer.1password.com/docs/ssh/agent/) lets users confirm requests with a single click instead of asking them to enter their passwords.
-That's because Wayland's input isolation is strong enough to prevent other processes from [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) the dialog.
+Wayland's input isolation is strong enough to prevent other processes from [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) the dialog, so 1Password can trust that confirmation was provided by a human being.

 ![Screenshot of the 1Password SSH agent showing a prompt with an Authorize button, floating over a terminal with an SSH command.](/assets/img/blog/tech-talk-wayland/1passwordssh.png)

-That's the tradeoff: Wayland takes away or changes some familiar behaviors while making other parts of the platform more capable and secure.
-And in one area, Wayland gives developers both more flexibility and more responsibility than before: client-side decorations (CSD).
+That's the basic tradeoff: Wayland restricts some of what apps can do but also enables them to be more capable and secure.
+And in one area, Wayland gives developers more flexibility and more responsibility than before: client-side decorations (CSD).

 ## Understanding CSD, or when a window isn’t a window